You’ve probably heard it before but size does matter!

 ✔️storage, just to name a few.⠀

-We want to expand upon why grind size matters and the main idea behind grind size is based on how long your coffee is in contact with water during the brewing process.
+We want to expand upon why grind size matters.
+The main idea behind grind size is based on how long your coffee is in contact with water during the brewing process.

 Middle-of-the-Grind-Spectrum: Drip et al

 You may have a conical filter or flat-bottom filter.
 Either way, you've got a relatively broad bed of grounds with water coming in contact through a spray head fitting.
-Volume here comes into play.
+Volume comes into play here.

 There is definitely room to tweak as play around with your grinder until you find something that really works for your taste buds.
 We can tell you all about the specifics of the grinding process but you’re the one drinking the coffee so find what works for you.

-Some coffee tips if your brew isn’t tasting the way you’d hope
+Some coffee tips if your brew isn’t tasting the way you hoped